kentoids/ProceduralWalking/README.md

 # ProceduralWalking
 Procedural Walking Tool for Unity

+# Todo
+- set destination from outside of Mover script

-# TODO
+# Future Todo
-- ankle up
 - go over obstacle
     - cast few rays from current destination to next destination
     - get highest y and go over that with another extra height